hiveot/hub.capnp/docs/hub-design.md

 ### Inter-Service Communication

-WoST services communicate using gRPC protobuffers.
+Hub services communicate using gRPC protobuffers.
 The only exception are gateway services that use the protocol for which they are the gateway such as HTTPs.

-WoST services run with their own dapr sidecar that routes incoming and outgoing communication of the service.
+Services run with their own dapr sidecar that routes incoming and outgoing communication of the service.
 The sidecar runs in a separate process and communicates with the service through a socket.
 On linux systems this can be a linux domain socket or a regular TCP port.

-The WoST launcher starts a service with dapr sidecar, providing both with an app-id, connection port and the grpc or http protocol to use.
+The Hub launcher starts a service with dapr sidecar, providing both with an app-id, connection port and the grpc or http protocol to use.
 For another service to invoke a method of the service, it makes a gRPC call including the app-id of the remote service.
 Dapr sidecar figures out where the service lives and passes it on, logs and traces the call.

 If the service call fails for any reason, the sidecar attempts to recover by retrying or, if available, switching to another provider of the service.